sdgluck/catch-and-match/README.md

 # catch-and-match

-> A simple utility for testing and inspecting an error thrown (a)synchronously by a function.
+> Assert an error thrown (a)synchronously by a function

 Made with ❤ at [@outlandish](http://www.twitter.com/outlandish)